RobbieKaras/TTS-Images/README.md

 # Text-to-Speech Video Generator

-This project began as a collaboration with the developers of the **Daily Divine** Android and iOS app.
+This project began as a collaboration with the developers of the **Daily Divine** iOS app.
 The goal was to create a simple, automated way to apply **text-to-speech narration** to an image — turning written descriptions into engaging, narrated videos.

 The system works by using a **JSON file** that specifies: